Inter-Port Isolation

 • Since this specification is for a specific pair of ports, they must be identified on the antenna and referenced in the same way in the specification.

-Example Specifications
+Example Specification

 For two port antennas a single datasheet entry will suffice.
 The below specification represents a single-band, single beam, dual-polarised ±45° antenna (two ports).

-Inter-Port Isolation: >22 dB
+Inter-Port Isolation: > 22 dB

 For multiport antennas a table is generally the most effective way of conveying values.
 The below table represents a tri-band, dual-beam (30° squint), dual-polarised ±45° antenna (12 ports).

-Beam +30° +45 to Beam -30° -45 >30 dB >30 dB >30 dB
+Beam +30° +45 to Beam -30° -45> 30 dB> 30 dB> 30 dB

-Beam +30° +45 to Beam -30° +45 >20 dB >20 dB >18 dB
+Beam +30° +45 to Beam -30° +45> 20 dB> 20 dB> 18 dB

-Beam +30° -45 to Beam -30° -45 >20 dB >20 dB >18 dB
+Beam +30° -45 to Beam -30° -45> 20 dB> 20 dB> 18 dB

 Testing & Reporting

 Testing for inter-port isolation is performed in the same manner as many other S-parameter tests, using a two port vector network analyser (VNA) or similar instrument.
-An example measurement between two antenna ports is shown below.

 cross polar isolation measurement two port